Welcome to the Classic Traction website

 Purchase with Confidence

-At Classic Traction we only use footage filmed exclusively on professional tripods using dedicated digital camera equipment using the same size tape as the BBC, infact some of our material has been used by ITV!
+At Classic Traction we only use footage filmed on professional video tripods using dedicated high quality digital camera equipment using the same size tape as the BBC, infact some of our material has been used by ITV!
+In addtion, from 2014, all our new productions are now filmed exclusively in glorious HD High Definition, whilst still drawing on the resources of the Classic Traction digital tape archive.
 The vast majority of our programmes are approximately 60 - 95 minutes in length, and as a professional photographer, Classic Traction approaches the filming of railways with a passion and from a renewed perspective, which is particularly demonstrated in our steam productions where we strive to have no tender first running at all.
-We always aim to produce high quality productions, and as such, all our programmes are edited with subtitled narrative text allowing you to fully enjoy the glorious effects of steam, diesel or electric traction in glorious full definition stereo, whether that is the 4 cylinder beat of a Great Western 'King,' the chime whistle from a Gresley A4 Pacific or the wonderful noise from a pair of Maybach V12s!
+We always aim to produce high quality productions, and together with filming in HD High Definition (from 2014), all our programmes are edited and included with subtitled narrative text allowing you to fully enjoy the glorious effects of steam, diesel or electric traction in glorious full definition stereo, whether that is the 4 cylinder beat of a Great Western 'King,' the chime whistle from a Gresley A4 Pacific or the wonderful noise from a pair of Maybach V12s!
 We are pleased to include in this website independant reviews from some of the world's leading railway journals, such as Heritage Railway, Steam Railway, Railway Magazine, Traction, Rail Express, Railway Modeller and Model Railroader.
 Also included is a Customer Feedback page, so please read what previous customers have said and read our independant reviews that will enable you to purchase from Classic Traction with confidence!

 Feedback from some of our many satisfied customers: